How to Recover a NAS Idis DR-6332PS-SA RAID Array with Multiple Disk Damage

 It is important to note that in severe cases of data loss, such as physical damage to the NAS device or multiple drive failures, the success rate may be lower, regardless of the software or service used.
 In such situations, professional data recovery services with cleanroom facilities and specialized hardware may be required to maximize the chances of successful data retrieval.

-Although NAS DR-6332PS-SA can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS DR-6332PS-SA can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view